karlseguin/the-little-redis-book/en/redis.md

     redis.evalsha(script_key, ['friends:leto'], ['m'])

-`script kill`, `script flush` and `script exists` are the other commands that you can use to manage Lua scripts.
-They are used to kill a running script, removing all scripts from the internal cache and seeing if a script already exists within the cache.
+`script kill`, `script flush`, and `script exists` are the other commands that you can use to manage Lua scripts.
+They are used to kill a running script, removing all scripts from the internal cache, and seeing if a script already exists within the cache.

 ## Libraries

 Redis' Lua implementation ships with a handful of useful libraries.
-While `table.lib`, `string.lib` and `math.lib` are quite useful, for me, `cjson.lib` is worth singling out.
+While `table.lib`, `string.lib`, and `math.lib` are quite useful, for me, `cjson.lib` is worth singling out.
 First, if you find yourself having to pass multiple arguments to a script, it might be cleaner to pass it as JSON:

     redis.evalsha ".....", [KEY1], [JSON.fast_generate({gender: 'm', ghola: true})]

-Which you could then deserialize within the Lua script as:
+which you could then deserialize within the Lua script as:

     local arguments = cjson.decode(ARGV[1])